Nepal

 Kathmandu – The Gateway to the Himalayas

 Known as the “Gateway to the Himalayas,” Kathmandu is a vibrant city rich in culture and history.
-Surrounded by the majestic mountains, it serves as a melting pot of diverse cultures, with a history that dates back more than 2,000 years.
-The capital is famous for its stunning architecture, ancient temples, and bustling marketplaces, making it an alluring destination for travelers and explorers from around the globe.
+Surrounded by majestic mountains, it serves as a melting pot of diverse cultures with a history that spans over 2,000 years.
+The capital is famous for its stunning architecture, ancient temples, and bustling marketplaces, making it a sought-after destination for travelers from around the globe.

-1768: Prithvi Narayan Shah unifies Nepal, establishing Kathmandu as the capital.
+1768: Prithvi Narayan Shah unifies Nepal and establishes Kathmandu as the capital.

 Today: Kathmandu is a vibrant cultural hub and UNESCO World Heritage site with significant historical importance.